-The birth of the internet and the growth of online purchases in recent years have made a decisive contribution to redefining the boundaries of the markets and the circulation of goods, making it necessary to develop an increasingly vast and widespread network of large and small companies operating in the logistics, marketing and related services sector.
+The advent of the Internet first and the growth of online shopping in recent years have contributed significantly to redefining the boundaries of markets and the circulation of goods, making it necessary to develop an increasingly vast and widespread network of large and small companies operating in the logistics, marketing and related services sectors.

 The constant growth in online purchase volumes offers interesting business opportunities for companies that deal with logistics and business services and individuals.